hayeah/sike-react-course/create-project/index.md

 There are too many different project build tools out there.
 Even worse, a new build tool becomes popular every other week!
 It's impossible to keep up.

 All these build tools, though, share same basic ideas.
-We'll show you these basic ideas, so that no matter what build tool you eventually use (Grunt, Gulp, Webpack), you'd be able learn them quickly.
+We'll show you these basic ideas, so that no matter which build tool you eventually use (Grunt, Gulp, Webpack), you'd be able learn them quickly.

 For this project, we will: